 Mother-daughter vacations are a fantastic way to spend quality time together.
-We take quite a few during school holidays and I treasure the memories we make every time.
+We take quite a few during the school holidays, and I treasure the memories we make every time.

 1. The Destination Matters

 Take some time to brainstorm destinations together.
-If only one person is keen on Tokyo, it’s not going to be as fun for the other.
-I would say the exception might be in the case of fulfilling a life-long bucket list dream, which would obviously be an amazing and selfless thing to do and something I hope to eventually do for my own mom.
+If only one person is keen on Tokyo, it’s not going to be fun for the other.
+I would say the exception might be in the case of fulfilling a life-long bucket list dream, which would obviously be an amazing and selfless thing to do and something I hope to do for my own mom eventually.

 My daughter and I work together to determine where we’re headed and what we’ll do when there.

-I find detours to see family or friends tremendously helpful.
-It’s refreshing to add other people into the mix after spending tons of time together, especially if you don’t see them often.
+I find detours to see family or friends who might live in or be traveling to a destination simultaneously tremendously helpful.
+It’s refreshing to add other people into the mix after spending tons of time together, especially if you don’t see them often in normal life.

-We just returned from Hong Kong where our holiday was split 50/50 between attractions and socializing and I credit this strategy with the fact that neither of us argued or even raised our voices for two weeks together.
+We just returned from Hong Kong, where our holiday was split 50/50 between fun things to do in Hong Kong with kids and socializing.
+I credit this strategy because neither of us argued or even raised our voices for two weeks together.

 3. Give Each Other Some Space

-Even though my daughter is 9, we separate at least once during long holidays.
+Even though my daughter is 9 at the time of this original writing, we separate at least once during long holidays.
 I arrange a babysitter through the hotel concierge and head out to do things that she isn’t interested in.
 And, she loves the opportunity to play with someone new.